 Gulf Crossing Pipeline Company LLC originates near Sherman, Texas and proceeds to the Perryville, Louisiana area.
 The market areas for Gulf Crossing are in the Midwest, Northeast, Southeast and Florida through interconnections with Gulf South, Texas Gas and unaffiliated pipelines.

 Petal Gas Storage, L.L.C. (formerly Boardwalk HP Storage Company) operates eight high deliverability salt dome natural gas storage caverns in Forrest County, Mississippi, having approximately 46.0 Bcf of total storage capacity, of which approximately 29.0 Bcf is working gas capacity.
 Petal also operates approximately 100 miles of pipeline which connects its facilities with several major natural gas pipelines, including its affiliate Gulf South Pipeline Company, LP, and owns undeveloped land which is suitable for up to five additional storage caverns.

-Boardwalk Louisiana Midstream, LLC provides transportation and storage services for natural gas and NGLs, fractionation services for NGLs, and brine supply services for producers and consumers of petrochemicals through two hubs in southern Louisiana - the Choctaw Hub in the Mississippi River Corridor area and the Sulphur Hub in the Lake Charles area.
-These assets provide approximately 57.8 MMbbls of salt dome storage capacity, including approximately 11.0 Bcf of working natural gas storage capacity; significant brine supply infrastructure; and approximately 270 miles of pipeline assets, including an extensive ethylene distribution system.
+Boardwalk Louisiana Midstream, LLC provides transportation and storage services for ethylene and natural gas liquids (NGLs), natural gas storage, fractionation services for NGLs, and brine supply services for producers and consumers of petrochemicals through two hubs in southern Louisiana - the Choctaw Hub in the Mississippi River Corridor area and the Sulphur Hub in the Lake Charles area.
+These assets provide approximately 57.8 MMbbls of salt dome storage capacity, including approximately 11.0 Bcf of working natural gas storage capacity; significant brine supply infrastructure; and approximately 270 miles of pipeline assets, including one of the most extensive ethylene distribution systems in Louisiana.